AnggaR96s/Reforestation/README.md

-## Why do choirs keep buckets handy?
-So they can carry their tune
+## Why do bees hum?
+Because they don't know the words.